 Lamont School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 4 was \$2,233,799.00.
-The estimated actual expenditures for 2021-22 LCAP Goal 4 was \$1,398,829.58.
-This a difference of \$834,969.42.
-The substantive differences were under spending in Actions 2, 4, 5, 8.
-Action 2 was due to uncertainty surrounding COVID-19.
-Actions 4 and 8 were due to not being able to fill a position.
-Action 5 was partially covered by other funding sources and the district continues to wait for additional facilities funding to become available from the state.
+The total budgeted for the 2022-23 LCAP Goal 4 was \$6,620,220.
+The estimated actual expenditures for 2022-23 LCAP Goal 4 was \$34,370,23.70.
+This a difference of \$3,183,196.30.
+The substantive differences were under spending in Actions 3, 2, 4, 5, 9.
+Action 2 was fully implemented and this action was overestimated.
+Action 3 and 5 were fully implemented and technology items were order, however, due to the lack of supplies and high demand, many items are on backorder.
+Action 7 was underestimated and funds will be added for the 23-24 school year.
+For Action 9, the LEA did not need 3 Independent Study Teachers, therefore, this action was overestimated.